vmware/vSphere-machine-learning-extension/examples/helmet_object_detection/kserve/README.md

 ```

-Use your web browser to login to Freestone Kubeflow, and get Cookies: authservice_session (Chrome: Developer Tools -> Applications -> Cookies)
+Use your web browser to login to vSphere Machine Learning Extension, and get Cookies: authservice_session (Chrome: Developer Tools -> Applications -> Cookies)

 #### Test model prediction¶